benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 # Who is Vivint (Business)

-- We are public now!
-VVNT
+- A publicly traded company (VVNT)
 - A leading smart home company in North America
 - An integrated smart home system w/ security monitoring
 - More than 1.5 million customers